nextflow-io/nextflow/docs/script.md

 # Scripts

 Nextflow is a workflow language that runs on the Java virtual machine (JVM).
 Nextflow's syntax is very similar to [Groovy](https://groovy-lang.org/), a scripting language for the JVM, but Nextflow is specialized for writing computational pipelines in a declarative manner.
-Refer to the {ref}`syntax-page` page for a full description of the Nextflow language.
+See {ref}`syntax-page` for a full description of the Nextflow language.

-Nextflow scripts can also make full use of the Java and Groovy standard libraries; see the {ref}`stdlib-page` page for more information.
+Nextflow scripts can also make full use of the Java and Groovy standard libraries.
+See {ref}`stdlib-page` for more information.

 :::{warning}
 Nextflow uses UTF-8 as the default character encoding for source files.
 Make sure to use UTF-8 encoding when editing Nextflow scripts with your preferred text editor.